LuciusH1998/IFT-6758-Group-8-Milestone-1/README.md

     code .

-Then execute all cells to reproduce the results and visualizations.
+After making sure that the newly created virtual environment has been selected as the kernel, execute all cells to reproduce the results and visualizations.

 ### Serve the Jekyll Blog Locally